Lynch Syndrome is the most common form of hereditary colorectal cancer, with over 1.2 million people in the US currently diagnosed.

 There are four “repair” genes that can be involved with Lynch syndrome, and one gene that can indirectly cause it:

-The gene EPCAM (formerly, TACSTD1) can ‘turn off’ the MSH2 gene, therefore leading to Lynch syndrome.
+The gene EPCAM (formerly, TACSTD1) can ‘turn off’ the MSH2 gene, therefore leading to this cancer syndrome.

 The genes are in a class called mismatch repair (MMR) genes.